bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 Now prometheus_client should be installed.

-Also, re-execute the prometheus_server role on the management node hosting the Prometheus server, to ensure Prometheus is now aware of these new exporters to scrape.
+Re-execute the prometheus_server role on the management node hosting the Prometheus server, to ensure Prometheus is now aware of these new exporters to scrape.